 Who is this good for: People who travel a lot.
 We’re not talking just the jet-setters who fly to all corners of the globe.
 The benefit of the general travel rewards credit cards is that you can use your points on anything that falls into the travel category.
 Use Uber a lot?
 You can use your points on those purchases.
 Of course, the branded credit cards offer bigger rewards, so if you have an airline you fly with all the time or a hotel chain you love to stay at, getting those cards can definitely give you more rewards and perks than a generalized travel credit card.

 One of the newest things that credit card lenders are offering is perks on credit cards for average credit.
 Generally, credit card lenders would never reward people with average credit, only giving them the option of one or two credit cards that had high interest rates.
+People with average credit either had to accept the limitations, or turn to things like credit repair to raise their score.
 The interest rates are still high, but some credit card lenders are now offering intro bonuses and other perks to draw more customers who have had credit problems in the past but still need a credit card.

 Who is this good for: People with average credit, obviously.
 Keep in mind, the credit cards with perks are generally more difficult to get approved for, so if your credit is on the border of average and poor, you might not be able to qualify.
 If you can qualify, however, you will not only be building new, good credit with these cards, but getting some perks along the way.